jadebono/DLT5141/html/html.md

 ## `head element`

-The HTML element contains machine-readable information (metadata) about the document, like its title, scripts, and style sheets.
+The head element contains machine-readable information (metadata) about the document, like its title, scripts, and style sheets.

 ```html
 <!DOCTYPE html>